mczhuge/HelloQlib/README.md

 ![License CC BY-NC-SA](https://img.shields.io/badge/license-CC_BY--NC--SA--green.svg?style=plastic)

 ## Introduction
+For a while, I'm interested in quantitative investing programs.
 This is a project that I tried with the **[Qlib](https://github.com/microsoft/qlib)** library, and I use it for stock prediction.
 The goal is to make a model that is better than the standard transformer and its variants.
 I made some attempts to introduce Probmask, TokenEmbedding inspired by **[Informer](https://github.com/zhouhaoyi/Informer2020)** that is popular to model long sequences.
 So I called the model "Simplified Informer".
 Besides, I use MAE loss to train the model.

 ## Dependency